 Unfortunately, that means it’s pretty difficult to make your own nitro brew at home, as it requires specialized equipment.
 But we’ll dive more into that a little later on.

 Even though the nitrogen in this creative coffee drink gives it a natural sweetness, there are those out there who still want a little more oomph.
 Rather than adding sugar, though, many people satisfy their sweet tooth and enhance the nitro coffee experience with other tasty add-ins.

 Common additions include vanilla syrup and sweet cream.
 However, some shops have gone the extra mile with their concoctions.

 So, if you’re already a fan of nitro coffee, you can try one of these exciting combos to get even more out of the drink.

 Why the Hype?

-Like we mentioned earlier, this drink is becoming wildly popular, meaning it’s popping up everywhere, from Starbucks to fitness studios.
+As we mentioned earlier, this drink is becoming wildly popular.
+It’s popping up everywhere, from Starbucks to fitness studios.
 You’ll probably even find cans of the stuff on the shelves of grocery stores and gas stations.